noxan-dev/U.S.-State-Guesser/README.md

 # U.S.StateGuesser

-Can you guess all 50 states? give it a try.
+Can you guess all 50 states?
+Give it a try.